eagle-ai/eagle-ai.github.io/quick-start-0.3.0.md

 permalink: /docs/quick-start-0.3.0.html
 ---

-Guide To Install Eagle 0.3.0 On Hortonworks sandbox.
+Guide To Install Apache Eagle 0.3.0-incubating to Hortonworks sandbox.
+*Apache Eagle (incubating) will be called Eagle in the following.*

 * Prerequisite
 * Download + Patch + Build